congw729/congw729_log/WatermelonBookfeatbyPumpkinBook/Chapter07.md

 ```

 ## 7.3 朴素贝叶斯分类器
-- naive Bayes classifer: attribute conditional independence assumption -> to avoid the problem that it is hard to get class conditional probability from finite training samples.
+- naive Bayes classifer: attribute conditional independence assumption -> to avoid the problem that it is hard to get class conditional probability from finite training samples ($P(x|c)$ is joint probability for all classes).
 	- Laplacian correction: do smoothing, add 1 , avoid get zero value probability.
 -Lazy learning: do probability assumtion only when received the predict request
 ## 7.4 半朴素贝叶斯分类器
+- semi-naive Bayes classifier:
+	- attribute independence assumption hardly holds water in real life
+	- relaxation on attribute independence assumption
+	- One-Dependent Estimator (ODE): each attribute is rely on one attribute at most.
+		- super parent (SPODE): one super parent
+		- Tree Augmented naice Bayes (TAN):  simplified maximum weighted spanning tree, only keep the dependency between strong related attributes
+		- averaged (AODE): based on ensemble learning, build SPODE for each attribute that with sufficient training data as  super parent
+	- ODE to kDE?
+		- k increases, training samples need tobe increased exponentially
 ## 7.5 贝叶斯网
 ## 7.6 EM算法
-- Expectation-Maximization Algorithm
+- Expectation-Maximization Algorithm:

 ## 7.7 阅读材料